-On 4 April 2025 the Nightingales release a new album “The Awful Truth” on Fire Records and will embark on a UK tour shortly afterwards.
+In April 2025 the Nightingales released a new album “The Awful Truth” and were due to embark on a UK tour shortly afterwards before a serious illness interjected and fucked up the year’s plans.

-Fire were responsible for the deluxe reissues of the band’s earlier records plus the “King Rocker” movie (see below) and so have had a relationship with the ‘Gales that goes back quite a few years.
-“The Awful Truth” though is the first all new album for Fire since the group signed to the label in 2024.
+The album came out via Fire Records who were responsible for the deluxe reissues of the band’s earlier records plus the “King Rocker” movie (see below) but “The Awful Truth” was the first all new album for the label.

-Following that album’s release the group were pleased to undertake their first post pandemic tour of mainland Europe, featuring visits to Germany, Italy, Austria, Switzerland and Czechia.
-This Euro jaunt was followed in December by a long weekend of shows in Ireland.
+Following that album’s release the group were pleased to undertake their first post pandemic tour of mainland Europe, featuring visits to Germany, Italy, Austria, Switzerland, Czechia and a long weekend of shows in Ireland.

 The Nightingales were less busy than usual in 2024 but did play the Rockaway Beach and Green Man festivals in addition to their own headline ‘Off The Beaten Track’ tour in May, featuring gigs in some smaller, less visited towns.